-If you would like instant advice from a party wall expert then please contact one of our team on 0207 138 2700 where one of the team will be able to assist you with your enquiry.
-Otherwise, general information on the Act and its application can be found below.
+If you would benefit from instant advice directly from a party wall expert then please contact one of our team on 0207 138 2700 where a surveyor or technical advisor will be able to assist you with your enquiry.
+Below, we also provide outline information on the Act designed to support your understanding of the process.

-The Party Wall Etc Act 1996 makes provision for dealing with works that are likely to affect or impact shared walls or structures or affect works to the boundary or below the ground in close proximity of any existing structures.
-The Party Wall Etc Act 1996 was extended from the original London Act and is designed to protect both the building and adjoining owners from potential issues that may arise from the proposed works.
+The Party Wall Etc Act 1996 makes provision for dealing with works that are or may be considered likely to affect or impact shared walls or structures or affect works to the boundary or below the ground in close proximity of any existing structures.
+The Party Wall Etc Act 1996 was extended from the original London Act and is designed to protect both the building and adjoining owners from potential damages or difficulties that may otherwise arise from the proposed works.

-A ‘building owner’ is the person who intends to undertake work that is subject to the Act.
-It is the building owner who has responsibility to serve notice where necessary and may choose to do so independently or may choose to appoint a professional to serve notice on his behalf.
+A ‘building owner’ is the person who is proposing to undertake work that is considered to be subject to the Act.
+The building owner has responsibility to serve notice where necessary and may choose to do so independently or may choose to appoint a professional to serve any required notice/s.

 An ‘adjoining owner’ owns or occupies, with an interest greater than a one year tenancy, land, buildings, storeys or rooms that are in close vicinity of the proposed works as identified by the act, most commonly with a shared party wall/ boundary and or within 3 or 6 meters of the works proposed.

-Generally the Party Wall Etc Act 1996 should be considered if any of the following 3 categories of works are being undertaken and there are adjoining or neighbouring properties in close vicinity to the proposals:
+The Party Wall Etc Act 1996 should always be considered if any of the further described types of works are being undertaken and there are adjoining or neighbouring properties in close vicinity of any such proposals:

 Works on a party wall that are so minor that service of notice is not usually necessary can include:

-In proposing to undertake works which are notifiable under the Act, the building owner must inform all adjoining owners/ occupiers, through a valid notice.
+In proposing to undertake works which are regulated and therefore notifiable under the Act, the building owner must inform all adjoining owners/ occupiers, through a valid notice.

 If the Building Owner fails to give notice in the proper way, the adjoining owner can seek to stop the work with a court injunction.

-We recommend that the Building Owner discusses the planned works with adjoining owners before giving notice in writing so as to encourage a positive response and understating of what is proposed.
-Notices should then be given in writing, in spite of any verbal responses indicated, to adjoining owners that fall within the scope of the Party Wall etc. Act stating that it is a notice under the provisions of the act.
+It is always best to initially discuss any proposals as a Building Owner with Adjoining Owners before giving notice in writing so as to encourage a positive response and understating of what is proposed.
+Notices should then always be given in writing, in spite of any verbal responses indicated, to adjoining owners that fall within the scope of the Party Wall etc. Act stating that it is a notice under the provisions of the act.
 The notices should be served in accordance with the relevant timescales set out in the Act and must contain specific information and appendances in order to be validated under the Act.
 It is possible to serve notice yourself but we would always advise that notices are checked by a party wall surveyor before service.
 Alternatively, you can ask your appointed surveyor to serve notice on your behalf.

 To ensure you are fully aware of your rights and obligations it is recommended that you contact a specialist before replying.
-You can contact one of our surveyors who will offer advice specific to your case.
+You can contact one of our surveyors, free of charge, who will offer advice specific to your case.
 You can either consent or dissent from the notice.
 When dissenting from the notice your party wall surveyor fees will be paid by the building owner, except in exceptional circumstances which will be discussed from the outset.
 Dissenting from the notice does not prevent the building owner from going ahead with the works instead simply invokes the Party Wall Act and gives you the protection that the Act affords.

 Initially we would advise seeking professional confirmation of whether the Act applies to the works proposed.
 Our team can happily talk through this with you, free of charge.
 If notifiable works commence without a notice having been served we would initially recommend you speak to your neighbour and ask them to stop works whilst the matter is considered.
 One of our team will be able to assist you in this, free of charge.
 If your neighbour refuses to stop work or consider the act you can seek a court injunction to stop the works.

 Any person can be appointed, the appointment must be made in writing.
 Any one appointed should not be party to the matter.
-As the Act requires specialist knowledge in order to be fully applied it is recommended that they are well versed with party wall procedures.
+As the Act requires specialist knowledge in order to be fully applied it is recommended that any person appointed is well versed with party wall procedures.
 As members of the Faculty of Party Wall Surveyors, all of our team are specifically trained in handling party wall issues and pride ourselves on our ethical and professional services.

 An award, sometimes referred to as a Party Wall Agreement, is a legally binding document drafted and served by the appointed Surveyors, or Agreed Surveyor, to resolve the dispute that has arisen between the parties so as to enable the works to proceed.
 An Award is only necessary where a dispute arises from the notice or notices served.
 It includes how the work is to be carried out and details who is responsible for the costs of the works and any additional fees.
 In normal circumstances this is the building owner.
 An award often contains a record of the condition of the adjoining property before the works begin so any damage to the adjoining owner’s property can be properly attributed.
 It is a legally binding document used to resolve the dispute.